Sankrityayana/Notes-App/README.md

 Notes App (Vanilla JS + Google Sign-In)
 =======================================

-A minimal, professional Notes app with Google Sign-Up/Sign-In.
+A minimal, professional Notes app with Google Sign-In.
 Each user’s notes are private (scoped to their Google Account ID) and stored locally in IndexedDB.
 No frameworks or backend database required.
 The Google OAuth Client ID is injected at runtime from environment variables via a lightweight config endpoint (`/api/config.js`) so it is never hard-coded in client code.

 Highlights
 ----------
-- Google OAuth 2.0: Sign Up and Sign In (two-button UX)
+- Google OAuth 2.0: Single “Sign in with Google” flow
 - Private per-user notes with IndexedDB (CRUD: create, list, edit, delete)
 - Professional & Calm theme (light blue background, white cards, blue primary buttons)
 - Smooth animations, responsive layout, clean accessibility-minded UI